 This study assessed whether rapid involuntary facial mimicry is present in orangutans (Pongo pygmaeus; N=25) for their open-mouth faces (OMFs) during everyday dyadic play.
 Results clearly indicated that orangutans rapidly mimicked OMFs of their playmates within or at 1 s.
 Our study revealed the first evidence on rapid involuntary facial mimicry in non-human mammals.
-This finding suggests that fundamental building blocks of positive emotional contagion and empathy that link to rapid involuntary facial mimicry in humans have homologues in non-human primates.
+This finding suggests that fundamental building blocks of positive emotional contagion and empathy that link to rapid involuntary facial mimicry in non-human mammals.